 - All scaffolds must be set out so that working platforms are close boarded and where reasonably practicable there are no excessive gaps.
-(It is accepted for example that on a 4:2 configuration, the gap between the main working platform and the inside boards can be 50mm providing an assessment of risk is undertaken and where required the scaffolder provides additional protection such as, scaff gap or debris netting, to prevent materials falling on persons who may pass underneath). - 8.2 All working platforms or access points must benefit from appropriate edge protection, which includes: - Top guardrail must not be fixed at a height less than 950mm and secured to every standard with load bearing couplers. - A mid/intermediate rail so that the gap between it and other means of protection does not exceed 470mm and secured to every standard with load bearing couplers. - Toe boards shall be suitable and sufficient to prevent the fall of any person, any material or object.
-In all cases toe boards must be a minimum of 150mm in height from the working platform, secured to all standards with a minimum of two fixings to each toe board to prevent any movement. - 8.3 The standard configuration for a homebuilding scaffold is a class 3 General purpose scaffold and the required configuration will be confirmed by the Company prior to commencement of work or will be in accordance with system scaffold manual.
+(It is accepted for example that on a 4:2 configuration, the gap between the main working platform and the inside boards can be 50mm providing an assessment of risk is undertaken to establish controls to prevent materials falling on persons who may pass underneath). - 8.2 All working platforms or access points must benefit from appropriate edge protection, which includes (note: this does not include kicker/blocker lifts up to 1m high) - Top guardrail must not be fixed at a height less than 950mm and secured to every standard with load bearing couplers (right angled couplers). - A mid/intermediate rail so that the gap between it and other means of protection does not exceed 470mm and secured to every standard with load bearing couplers. - Toe boards shall be suitable and sufficient to prevent the fall of any person, any material or object.
+In all cases toe boards must be a minimum of 150mm in height from the working platform, secured to all standards with a minimum of two fixings to each toe board to prevent any movement. - 8.3 The standard configuration for a homebuilding scaffold is a class 3 General purpose scaffold and the required configuration will be confirmed by the Company prior to commencement of work or will be in accordance with the system scaffold manual.